LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 In Lancashire, PNET is the term used for the People's Network computers.
 [The People's Network](https://www.lorensbergs.co.uk/casestudies/the-peoples-network-20-years-on/) was a government initiative to provide free access to computers and the Internet in public libraries.

 Analysing PNET usage has a slightly different context to analysing book borrowing.
-Library computer provision can be more about ensuring we meet the _need_ of different communities rather than also seeing the broader positive outcomes from engaging with the library for reading (while this is still essential for many people).
+Library computer provision can be more about ensuring we meet the _need_ of different communities rather than also seeing the broader positive outcomes from engaging with the library for reading (while knowing this is still essential for many people).

 There were 47,000 active members who are PNET users.
 This imemdiately seemed high - it's less than half the active physical borrowing counts but by no means a small percentage.

-Across different LSOAs there was a significant range of differences: from 0% of the population in some areas, to 16% in another.
+Across different LSOAs there was a significant range of usage: from 0% of the population in some areas, to 16% in another.
 The area with 16% active PNET members was an area called Brierfield.
 Brierfield is an area of high deprivation, as well as having a high population of non-white ethnicity (38% Asian and 36% Muslim).

 ![Brierfield PNET Usage](/assets/images/2025-03-20-brierfield-pnet-usage.jpg 'Brierfield PNET Usage') _Brierfield PNET Usage.
-The map is set to highlight in darker shades areas of greater % of the population using the PNET.
+The map is set to highlight in darker shades the areas of greater % of the population using the PNET.
 This varies from 0% to 16%._

 We looked at how PNET usage varied across different deprivation measures.
-30% of the PNET users were from areas that have a multiple deprivation index of 1 (areas ranked in the 10% most deprived in England).
-This clearly showed that PNET users are significantly more likely to be from high deprived areas.
+30% of all PNET users were from areas with a deprivation decile of 1 (areas in the 10% most deprived in England).
+This clearly showed that PNET users are not just likely to be from deprived areas, but from areas of the very highest deprivation.

 To some extent this is proving an ‘obvious’ point.
-Most people would guess that people in highly deprived areas are more likely to make use of library computers and the Internet available there, but it is still important to back this up by data.
+Most people would guess that people in highly deprived areas are more likely to make use of library computers, and the Internet available in libraries.
+But it is important to back this up with data.
 In our example of Brierfield, all the LSOAs around that area had a deprivation index of 1 (highly deprived), with one area showing PNET usage of 16% of the population.
-This not only shows that areas of high need require computer provision, it demonstrates the library service clearly meeting that essential need.
+This not only proves that areas of high need require computer provision, it demonstrates the library service clearly meeting that essential need.

 The majority of PNET users were from urban areas, tending towards towns and cities.
 This was actually slightly down in the most urban areas (Major Conurbations).
 Again, this is where local knowledge was essential - Preston library had been temporarily closed with reduced PNET provision and usage, and it is likely this would have skewed the usage statistics.

 ## People reading on their devices

 There were 30,000 active ebook/emagazine users.
-Like PNET usage, this is fewer than physical lending but still a significant number of users.
+Like PNET usage, this is fewer than physical lending but still a significant number.
 For context, the Libraries Connected report said that an average of 7% of registered library users are ebook borrowers.
-That's a slightly different measure as we've split up usage types, but Lancashire still show high numbers of users registered with digital services.
+That's a slightly different measure as we've split up usage types, but Lancashire show high numbers of users registered with digital services.

 Again, we saw a significant variation between different areas - going from 0% in some neighbourhoods, to 8% in another, with an overall average of 2% of the population.

 Usage looked to be less in areas of high deprivation.
 If users in those areas are more likely to use library PCs and Internet then they are less likely to have their own devices with which to borrow ebooks.
 Plus the type of digital activity is likely to be different.

-A useful word of caution provided by Catherine was that we should consider that ebook/emagazine users in deprived households could well be sharing devices, and also library accounts.
+A useful word of caution provided by Catherine was that we should consider that ebook/emagazine users in deprived households could be sharing devices, and also library accounts.
 A highly affluent household may have multiple accounts and devices.
 This would skew the figures of ebook users more towards less deprived areas, but misleadingly so.

-Knowing that there is less take up of the digital services in deprived areas could inform an action to market to users in those highly deprived areas for services like mobile data schemes or tablet borrowing, which would allow them to both use the Internet as well as having access to ebooks and emagazines.
+Knowing that there is less take up of the digital services in deprived areas could inform an action to market to users in those areas for services like mobile data schemes or tablet borrowing, which would allow them to use the Internet as well as having access to ebooks and emagazines.

 High levels of ebook usage seemed to be centred around bigger libraries.
-It was proposed that this could be due to digital champions in those libraries, or more focus and signage pointing people towards the ebooks service.
-An indication that a physical library service can still significantly increase digital usage.
+It was suggested that this could be due to digital champions in those libraries, or more focus and signage pointing people towards the ebooks service.
+This provides an indication that a physical library service can still significantly increase digital usage.

 The area with really high usage (8%) was Silverdale, a small affluent village.
 It is likely that a lot of residents speak to each other and will want to support their local amenities i.e. the library.
 There will also be a high level of households having devices to enable e-book/audio, and residents will have a high level of educational attainment and literacy.
 We can see this from the deprivation indicators where Silverdale has a multiple deprivation index of 9 - putting it amongst the 20% least deprived neighbourhoods in England.